CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 ```text
 a-check job123/*
 ```
-The a-check command lists the items to be uploaded and the matching objects in Allas.
+The _a-check_ command compaters item names to be uploaded to the matching objects in Allas.
-The files or directories that don't have a target object Allas, are reported and stored to a file: missing_bucket-name_pocess.
+The files or directories that don't have a target object Allas, are reported and stored to a file: missing_bucket-name_number.
 If some of the objects in the sample commands above would be missing, then a-check would list the missing files and directories in file `missing_job123_67889` (the number in the end is just a random nuber).

-This file of missing items can be used with a-put option --input-lits, to continue the failed upload process:
+This file of missing items can be used with a-put option --input-list, to continue the failed upload process:
 ```text
 a-put --input-list missing_job123_67889
 ```

 You should note, that _a-check_ does does not check if the actual contect of the object is correct.
-It checks only the object names, which may orignate from some other source.
+It checks only the object names, which may originate from some other sources.

-In addiotion to cheking, if upload was successfull, a-check can be used to do a "dry-run" test for _a-put_ to see, what objects will be created or repalaced before running the actual _a-put_ command.
+In addition to checking, if upload was successful, _a-check_ can be used to do a "dry-run" test for _a-put_ to see, what objects will be created or replaced before running the actual _a-put_ command.

 ## a-list